 Configuring Review Alerts

 As everyone who works in app development knows, small bugs can quickly turn into big issues for your users.
 It’s not always easy to spot bugs, let alone fix them before they affect the majority of your users.
 Before you know it your once-positive review sentiment starts looking like this and your app store rankings are suffering big-time!

-Now imagine there was a way of being notified when your new app version contained a bug that slipped through testing, or if there was incompatibility issues with a device that wasn’t tested.
+Now imagine there was a way of being notified when your new app version contained a bug that slipped through testing, or if there were incompatibility issues with a device that wasn’t tested.
 Imagine those review alerts could be sent to you through Slack, Zendesk or perhaps another tool you use too, wouldn’t that be great?

 How Do I Set Up Appbot Review Alerts?